-On July 11, 2018, we entered into substantially similar privately negotiated exchange agreements (the "Second Exchange Agreements," and together with the First Exchange Agreements, the "Exchange Agreements") with certain investors (the "Second Investors," and together with the First Investors, the "Investors").
-Pursuant to the terms of the Second Exchange Agreements, we issued an aggregate of 963,711 shares of common stock to the Second Investors and paid \$22,241 in cash in exchange for all of the shares of Series B Redeemable Convertible Preferred Stock held by the Second Investors.
-Subject to the approval by our stockholders of the issuance of the our shares of common stock pursuant to the Second Exchange Agreements, we will issue an additional 4,351,136 shares of Common Stock at the second closing of the Second Exchange Agreements in exchange for 675,679 warrants to purchase shares of common stock held by the Second Investors.
-Pursuant to the terms of the Second Investors.
+On July 11, 2018, pursuant to separate privately negotiated exchange agreements, we issued 963,711 shares of common stock in exchange for all of the shares of Series B Redeemable Convertible Preferred Stock held by the parties to such exchange agreements.
+Subject to the approval by the Company's Registrant's stockholders of the issuance of our shares of common stock, we will issue an additional 4,351,136 shares of common stock in exchange for 675,679 warrants to purchase shares of common stock held by the parties to such exchange agreements.
+The issuance of these securities was exempt from registration under the Securities Act pursuant to Section 3(a)(9) and Section 4(a)(2) thereunder.